 In the last lesson you have learned about the differences between OLTP and OLAP queries and you have been introduced to the Grakn Analytics component.
 In this lesson you will get deeper into the details of the Analytics component, starting with the statistics queries.

-All the analytics query in Graql begin with the keyword
+All the analytics queries in Graql begin with the keyword

-compute and, for this reason, are called “compute queries” as well.
-Statistics compute queries have all the following structure:
+compute and, for this reason, are also called “compute queries”.
+All compute queries of the statistics type have the following structure:

 compute <STATISTIC> in <TYPES>;

 in <TYPES>; part of the query (

 <TYPES> just stands for a list of comma separated types) is optional and is a list of types representing the part of the knowledge graph on which you want to execute the query.

 An example will clear things up.
 Let’s do some counting.

 If it’s not already running, launch your Grakn instance and open the dashboard in the “academy” keyspace.
 Let’s say we want to count the number of oil platforms in our knowledge graph.